European Geosciences Union: Publications

+Since 2001, the EGU and Copernicus Publications have published a growing number of peer-reviewed open-access scientific journals.
+This includes one of the first examples of open access journals, and a pioneer of open review, Atmospheric Chemistry and Physics.

 The first EGU newsletter came out in November 2002.
 The Eggs magazine became the EGU newsletter after the completing of the merging between EGS and EUG in 2003.
 The three-monthly newsletter was modernised in late 2012 and both its format and its name were changed in GeoQ.
 The necessity to give reports of its activities on a more regular basis, led the EGU to further change its newsletter format and name (now EGU newsletter) in January 2015.
 The actual newsletter is an e-mail version, having a monthly frequency.
 At the General Assembly, the EGU has a daily newsletter called EGU Today.

 In 2010 the EGU released its official blog, which soon became a quick-to-read source of information about the EGU activities and on research in the Earth, planetary and space sciences fields.
 The blog has now grown to include division blogs and network blogs.

 EGU has also published academic books and other publications.
-Since 2001, the EGU and Copernicus Publications have published a growing number of peer-reviewed open-access scientific journals: